La dernière version du logiciel système de la 3DS est la 11.16.0. Voici ce que vous devriez savoir :

-Q: How do I update games from outside of my 3DS region?
+How do I update my games?

-A: You will need to dump the updates from a 3DS that has the updates installed.
+If the game is not from the same region as the console, you will need to dump the updates from a 3DS that has the updates installed.
 The Nintendo eShop only contains updates for the console’s region (a Japanese 3DS will only have updates for Japanese games).

-R : Consultez le guide de dépannage.
+Please look at the troubleshooting guide.
 Uninstalling CFW when your device is in an unbootable state is not recommended, as it is very likely to lead to a brick.

 menuhax / A9LH / Gateway FAQ

 It is recommended that you upgrade your setup to a modern, boot9strap-based one.
 Follow the Checking for CFW guide to see how to upgrade your setup.

-Q: My setup works for me.
+My setup works for me.
 Why should I upgrade it?

 The vast majority of modern homebrew (such as Checkpoint and BootNTR Selector) have only been tested on modern, boot9strap-based setups and may not work entirely (or at all) on older setups based on menuhax, A9LH, or Gateway.
 In addition, depending on your setup, you may be unable to safely update to the latest firmware.
 Modern, boot9strap-based setups allow for a greater level of system access than previous hacks, including the ability to dump your console’s bootrom.

-Q: Will I lose anything if I upgrade my setup?
+Will I lose anything if I upgrade my setup?

 Your old setup (including your EmuNAND, if you have one) can usually be directly migrated to boot9strap with no data loss.
 If you have data that is particularly important to you, it would be a good idea to make a decrypted backup of your save data before upgrading your setup with a tool like JKSM.

-Q: How do I move saves from an existing Gateway setup to a more modern setup?
+How do I move saves from an existing Gateway setup to a more modern setup?